Following are frequently asked SAS Job Interview Questions for freshers as well as an experienced Data analyst.

-1) Explain what is SAS?
+1) What is SAS?
 What are the functions does it performs?

 SAS means Statistical Analysis System, which is an integrated set of software products.

-2) Explain what is the basic structure of SAS program?
+2) What is the basic structure of the SAS base program?

 The basic structure of SAS consist of